liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 ### Creating and Editing a User Group [](id=creating-and-editing-a-user-group-liferay-portal-6-2-user-guide-16-en)

-A user group's site can be administered from the control panel.
-Select *User Groups* from the control panel to see a list of existing user groups.
+A user group's site can be administered from the Control Panel.
+Select *User Groups* from the Control Panel to see a list of existing user groups.
 To edit a user group, click on its name or description.
 You can also click on the *Actions* button to see the full list of actions that can be performed on a user group.
 When editing a user group, you can view its site, if it exists, by